flowb/TD-pipeOp/README.md

 https://hackmd.io/_uploads/rygag27gbx.gif

-Operators dropped onto the pipeIn COMP are added to the list of sent OPs.
-The output can be routed to another COMP.
+Any Operators dropped onto the pipeIn COMP are added to the list of sent OPs.
+The output can be routed to anywhere.

 ![pipeOut example](https://hackmd.io/_uploads/BJ1b-n7gZx.gif)

 https://hackmd.io/_uploads/BJ1b-n7gZx.gif

 At the other end, place a pipeOut Op and route the DAT cable from the pipeIn Op into it.
 Output pins for the referenced operators are automatically created for you.
-These can be used in place of the inputs.
+These can be used in place of multiple COMP inputs.

 Pressing the "Show InPipe" button on the pipeOut Op's Parameter sheet quickly shows the source pipeIn in a floating window for editing.